 OF-CONFIG 1.2 must provide means for configuring these parameters.

-Also defined in Section A.2.1 of the OpenFlow protocol specification (1) are port features.
+Also defined in Section A.2.1 of the OpenFlow protocol specification [1] are port features.
 There are four sets of these features for current, advertised, supported, and peer-advertised features.
 Feature sets current, supported, and peer-advertised contain state information and cannot to be configured.
 Only advertised features could potentially be configured with the following parameters:

 speed